matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/2-1 Equivalence Partitioning and Boundary Value Analysis.md

 * If a lot of combinations, or having multiple types of input that are not binary, use risk assessment or a minimised decision table to decide which rules to execute
 * Decision tables can be simplified and made smaller by:
   * Deleting columns with infeasible combinations of conditions
-  * Merging columns to minimize the table (ONLY if some conditions do not affect the outcome)
+  * Merging columns to minimise the table (ONLY if some conditions do not affect the outcome)

 * Technique is to:
   1. Identify all inputs (conditions) and outputs (actions) and put them in a table as rows